Homerton College Boat Club: 1992-2002: The M1 Surge and Oxbridge Record

 The Men's crew was truly established in 1992 and started working their way through the lower divisions of both Lent and May bumps.
 In the space of 10 years, the Men's 1st VIII (M1) boat rose over 3 whole divisions to the top of Division 3 in 2002.
-This included going up an astonishing 21 places between 2000 and 2001, moving from P10 in Division 4 to P6 in Division 3 with a run that included 6 bumps (including one as the sandwich boat), an overbump, a double overbump and a triple overbump.
+This included going up 21 places between 2000 and 2001, moving from P10 in Division 4 to P6 in Division 3 with a run that included 6 bumps (including one as the sandwich boat), an overbump, a double overbump and a triple overbump.
 As mentioned below, rising 13 places in a single set of bumps racing in 2001 remains an Oxbridge record.